 When you receive the notification that the files are ready to be downloaded.
 The standard time

-allowed is 7 days (HTML) or 2 days (Reverb).
+allowed is 7 days (HTML).
 If you need more time to download the files please contact User Services for assistance.

 You can download a program named Panoply Data Viewer from NASA

 and it will plot the SRB NetCDF files.
 It is very easy to use and offers options